 The Greater Ouachita Port Commission has been fortunate to receive funding necessary to construct, implement, and begin operating the port project.
-We have received grants totaling approximately \$1.8 million to construct an exterior rail spur extension.
-Construction started in 2013 and is expected to be completed in 2014.
-The current operation of this rail spur is to serve the needs of our regional customers.
-By implementing this project, the Commission has been able to assist the State of Louisiana in retaining numerous jobs with Graphic Packaging, and provide access for multiple employers.
+We received grants to construct a rail spur extension.
+Construction started in 2012 and was completed in 2014.
+The current operation of this rail spur is to serve the outbound needs of Graphic Packaging of West Monroe and additional regional customers.
+By implementing this project, the Commission has been able to assist the State of Louisiana in retaining over 500 jobs with Graphic Packaging, and provide access for multiple employers.